BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 # Personal schemes

-Now let's dive in and look at the various schemes that might be suitable for a personal wallet-application with a single-user to understand the differences at a high level.
+Now let's dive in and look at the various schemes that might be suitable for a personal wallet-application with a single user to understand the differences at a high level.

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/personal-schemes.jpg"